The Center for New Music Ensemble

 During the late 70s and early 80s, he founded UI chant group, The Cantores (1978); participated in the International Composers' Workshop, Burgas, Bulgaria (1979); served as the Music Director, Compagnie de Danse Jo Lechay, Montreal during his sabbatical leave (1981); designated Chairman of the Music Teachers National Association Student Composers Contest (West Central Division) (1984-90).
 In 1984 he served as a faculty member in the Program of Literature, Science & the Arts (1984-99), and was the Area Head, Composition and Theory at the University of Iowa (1989-97).

-This composition, an orchestrated expansion of Traceur for clarinet and piano, is based on a series of sketches that were generated at the MacDowell Artist Colony in New Hampshire in December and January of 2013-2014, ideas generated from the descending order of fractions (1/2, 1/3, 1/4, 1/5, etc.) that create interesting symmetrical properties (the Farey series).
-While this trench work served as a somewhat obtuse structural foundation, the surface and expression of the music is very much related to the experience-mostly imagined- of the art of Parkour, and the person known as a traceur, who as a skilled runner and jumper often performs acrobatic feats of flight (always choreographed).
-This work is about the idea of tracing a path, a person trying to run as fast as possible into (but not around) rails and obstacles with minimal energy and without slowing down.
+The Clarinet Concerto, an orchestrated expansion of Traceur for clarinet and piano, is based on sketches that were generated at the MacDowell Artist Colony in New Hampshire in December and January of 2013-2014, ideas from the descending order of fractions (1/2, 1/3, 1/4, 1/5, etc.) that create symmetrical properties (the Farey series).
+While this trench work served as a somewhat obtuse structural foundation for both works, the surface and expression of the music in the clarinet concerto is very much related to the experience—all imagined—of the art of Parkour, and the person known as a “traceur,” who as a skilled runner and jumper often performs acrobatic feats of flight (always choreographed).
+Here we find the person trying to run as fast as possible into (but not around) rails and obstacles with minimal energy and without slowing down.
+In a single movement with three separate sections representing fast, slow-cadenza, fast, the composition was made possible by a grant from the Fromm Music Foundation.
+It is dedicated to Michael Norsworthy who premiered the work with the University of Iowa Center for New Music Ensemble.

 Guest Michael Norsworthy is Professor of Clarinet and Bass Clarinet, Chair of the Woodwind Department and Director of Contemporary Music Performance at The Boston Conservatory at Berklee.